Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.02+
 ============	================

-  This field is used as an extension of the version number in the type_of_loader field.
+  This field is used as an extension of the woke version number in the type_of_loader field.
 The total version number is considered to be (type_of_loader & 0x0f) + (ext_loader_ver << 4).